Empowering Teens & Young Adults

 Our Founder

-She has consulted with public, private, and religious schools to deliver content and develop programming that is relevant and empowering, and has facilitated conversations with parents at all levels of K–12.
+Monika holds a Bachelor of Arts from Stanford University and three Master's degrees in Counseling Psychology, Humanities, and Political Science.
+She has consulted with public, private, and religious schools on relevant and empowering programming, and has facilitated parent conversations at all levels of K–12.

 Who We Serve

-Whether you're a student, parent, or educator — there's a program for you.
+Whether you're a student, parent, or educator, there's a program for you!

 Programs designed to give young people the information, reflection, and skills they need to navigate their world with more confidence and care.